wp-plugins/juiz-social-post-sharer/readme.txt

 Find a complete documentation on <a href="http://creativejuiz.fr/blog/doc/juiz-social-post-sharer-documentation.html">this official documentation</a>

+= I have a fatal error or a 500 server error since update to 1.2.3 = Yes, you surely use pinterest button.
+It's a bug, update to 1.2.4.
+Thank you.

 = I can't just use shortcode by deactivating all the checkbox display option in admin option page? since 1.2.0 = Yes, it's a bug, please, use the plugin version 1.2.2.